utunga/cs-content-api/query_content_{}.md

 1.0 Full content - Research Marketing Home as example

-Content for marketing pages is an example of content that would be handled as a &quot;content&quot; request.
-In such cases we are simply requesting a list of pre-specified content &#039;blocks&#039; to flow into the design.
+Content for marketing pages is an example of content that would be handled as a "content" request.
+In such cases we are simply requesting a list of pre-specified content 'blocks' to flow into the design.

-In some cases (primarily pre-existing written analyst content) we will want to preserve the list of fields in the existing templates and simply present it in a new way.
+In some cases \(primarily pre-existing written analyst content\) we will want to preserve the list of fields in the existing templates and simply present it in a new way.
 In other cases, for instance with this new marketing home, we can start fresh and write new content to fit into the new boxes.

 In the latter case vShift should specify what fields they desire and we can easily build authoring templates to match.
 In the former case we will specify what content is available.
-Either way the exact lists of fields for each &#039;content type&#039; be documented here.
+Either way the exact lists of fields for each 'content type' be documented here.

-It is worth noting, per the above, that (at least in this straw man proposal) the content-type is not specified in the request.
+It is worth noting, per the above, that \(at least in this straw man proposal\) the content-type is not specified in the request.
 It is up to the view/template to request the fields that it wants.
-For this reason the client side &#039;full content&#039; requests may have an almost one-to-one correspondence to the content authoring templates aka &#039;content types&#039;.
-However because it is not necessary to pass content-type as a parameter &#039;duck typing&#039; is allowed.
-For example, because almost all templates support a &#039;title&#039; property, so if that&#039;s all you want (across a range of different underlying templates) then that works just fine.
+For this reason the client side 'full content' requests may have an almost one-to-one correspondence to the content authoring templates aka 'content types'.
+However because it is not necessary to pass content-type as a parameter 'duck typing' is allowed.
+For example, because almost all templates support a 'title' property, so if that's all you want \(across a range of different underlying templates\) then that works just fine.
 However, if a field is requested that doesnt exist in the authoring template an error would be raised.

 Currently we have a large number of different templates/content-types but hopefully with a bit of thought and some judicial use of sub-components, it would be possible to narrow this down to a shorter list.
 Html content will be delivered as json escaped string.

 ```
 POST
 query { content(path:"marketing") {
   title,